ApoorvTyagi/english-transliterate/README.md

 # english-transliterate

 english-transliterate is an npm library that helps you convert non-English names into English names.
-It is particularly useful when dealing with the internationalization and localization of applications, ensuring that names from different languages can be represented consistently in English characters.
+It is particularly useful when dealing with the internationalization and localization of applications, ensuring that names from different languages can be represented in English characters.

 ## Installation